YM-Xiu/ViDDAR-Dataset/README.md

  * [The Jupyter notebook of confusion detection demo](Related%20Material/Confusion-Detection-Proposed.ipynb);
  * [The Jupyter notebook of obstruction dataset validation user study](Related%20Material/obstruction_likert_demo.ipynb);
  * [The Jupyter notebook of confusion dataset validation user study](Related%20Material/confusion_likert_demo.ipynb).

+The author information in the file has been anonymized.